dec1costello/Golf/TOUR_Championship_2011/README.md

 ### Model Performance

 This chart helps evaluate the model by showing how predicted values compare to actual ones and revealing patterns in prediction errors.
-The histogram "Normality of Residuals" below assesses if errors follow a normal distribution, crucial for reliable predictions.
+The histogram below assesses if errors follow a normal distribution, crucial for reliable predictions.

 #### Key Insight